LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Experiments and Results

+\paragraph{Code Execution} To execute a LMP, the Python \pyth{exec} function is used.
+It takes the LMP code as an input string, along with two dictionaries that define the execution scope: (i) \pyth{apis}, which includes all APIs the code may invoke, and (ii) \pyth{policies}, an initially empty dictionary that will eventually contain a \pyth{policy} variable.
+If the LMP is designed to return a generator, this generator is extracted from the \pyth{policies} dictionary after the execution of the \pyth{exec} function.

-We set a 60-second time limit for each scenario.
-If a task is not completed within this time frame, the test case will be considered a failure, and the simulation will be terminated, resulting in a driving score of 0.
-For successful cases, the driving score is calculated using the following formula:
+\paragraph{Evaluation} We set a 60-second time limit for each scenario.
+If a task is not completed within this time frame, the test case is considered a failure, and the simulation is terminated, resulting in a driving score of 0.
+For successful cases, the driving score is calculated as follows:

 Here, $N_s$ represents the number of successful test cases, $\alpha$ is the success rate (ranging from 0 to 1), $\beta$ is the collision rate (also between 0 and 1), and $P_{\text{collision}}$ is the penalty factor for collisions (set at 500 in our experiments).
-The $\text{Score}_i$ for each individual sample is calculated based on \cref{eq:score}, with weights $W_{\text{TTC}}$, $W_{\text{SV}}$, and $W_{\text{TE}}$ set to 0.5, 0.3, and 0.2 respectively.
-The TTC Score, SV Score, and TE Score are computed as the averages of the corresponding metrics of all successful test cases.
+The $\text{Score}_i$ for each individual sample is calculated based on \cref{eq:score}, with weights $W_{\text{TTC}}$, $W_{\text{SV}}$, and $W_{\text{TE}}$ set to 0.5, 0.3, and 0.2, respectively.
+The driving score provides a comprehensive assessment of the agent's performance in \pilotb.